 - Section 6 which sets out requirements for the destruction and disposal of waste, including oil and hazardous materials.

 - Section 29 can require any person to undertake pollution abatement or cleanup as stipulated by the Regional Environmental Protection Manager.

 - Section 79 can require any person who has possession, charge or control of polluting substances to undertake spill prevention works and to prepare contingency plans for spill response.
 A person in possession, charge or control of the polluting substance may be required to implement the contingency plan at his/her expense.
 This section also requires the person responsible to report spills into the environment immediately according to the Spill Reporting Regulation.

-- Section 85 gives the Minister of Environment and Climate Change Strategy power to halt or prohibit any undertaking or work that has, or potentially has, a detrimental environmental effect.
+- Section 85 gives the Minister responsible the power to halt or prohibit any undertaking or work that has, or potentially has, a detrimental environmental effect.

-- Section 87 provides the authority for the Minister of Environment and Climate Change Strategy to declare an environmental emergency.
+- Section 87 provides the authority for the Minister responsible to declare an environmental emergency.